 Elaborate on why the initial 1949 collaboration with Hans Wegner, which was at your father’s direction, was so critical to the brand and how it continues to inform the brand’s aesthetics and overall ethos.

 They needed each other, and they understood that.
 Whether they unconsciously understood it, I don’t know.
 I think my dad did, but Wegner may not have.
 They became very friendly, and in 1949, he came over to us and had five products which he wanted us to make.
-Whether it was actually Wegner that came on his own free will, or it was Mrs. Wegner, I don’t know, because Mrs. Wegner was interested in the trends of what happened in early ’50s, what you call mass production, where you have many products going in one go, and I’m sure my dad was on that track.
-He wanted also to [mass produce] furniture, and that was a whole new thing at the time, which Wegner may not have been too pleased with.
+Whether it was actually Wegner that came on his own free will, or it was Mrs. Wegner, I don’t know, because Mrs. Wegner was interested in the trends of what happened in early ’50s, what you call serial production, where you have many products going in one go, and I’m sure my dad was on that track.
+He also wanted to [serial produce] furniture, and that was a whole new thing at the time, which Wegner may not have been too pleased with.
 But Mrs. Wegner could see at least, a financial development was going that way.
 The opportunities were there for Wegner to make a little bit more money, but I don’t think Wegner himself, understood that.
 That, in tandem with my dad, made it a very close relationship and a very good relationship which still exists.
 We work still with Wegner.

 Next year, we have a 70-year anniversary, which is unheard of in this trade.
 So, we are still very close to each other and we make a lot of Wegner furniture now in the big factory we have here and export to 59 different countries in the world.